Frequently Asked Questions- How we work?

 - Receive guidance to self-manage your study time

-- A certificate posted to you at the end of your learning journey (once you have completed your course work and assignment).
+- A certificate posted to you at the end of your learning journey (once you have completed your course work and assignment and exam).

 We always ask you about your goals so we can align your learning experience with your unique needs.
 Want to get a new job?
 Need different skills?
 Let us know, and we’ll recommend courses to help.
 Get in touch with our helpful team today.